-Proxies will not be voted at the 2008 annual meeting for more than three candidates.
+Proxies will not be voted at the 2010 annual meeting for more than two candidates.

 Messrs.
-Martin A. Kits van Heyningen, Robert W.B.
-Kits van Heyningen, and Bruce J. Ryan have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
-If any of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board will designate at that time.
+Trimble and Kits van Heyningen have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
+If Mr. Kits van Heyningen is not elected as a Class II director at the annual meeting, he will continue to serve as a Class III director until the expiration of his current term.
+If either Mr. Trimble or Mr. Kits van Heyningen is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board of Directors will designate at that time.